rust-lang/book/src/ch08-03-hash-maps.md

 We’ll go over the basic API of hash maps in this section, but many more goodies are hiding in the functions defined on `HashMap<K, V>` by the standard library.
-As always, check the standard library documentation for more information.
+As always, check the [standard library documentation][hash-map-api]<!-- ignore -->
+for more information.

 ### Creating a New Hash Map